KishCom/shortyio/README.md

 #### macOS "Installation"

+The "fix" for this is paying Papa Apple $100 a year to get a developer signing license from them.
+I will do this eventually, but not until I need to actually publish Apple apps.

 1. Download `shortyio-Darwin-*.zip` for your architecture (Intel/x86_64 or Apple Silicon/aarch64)
 2. Extract the zip file
 3. Drag `Shorty.app` to your Applications folder